 Despite a remarkable increase in the depth of our understanding and management of Breast Cancer in the past 50 years, the road to management and care is still long and winding, posing significant challenges.
 However, in recent decades, the increased incidence of breast cancer has led to awareness and significant changes in diagnosis and treatment.

 The earliest description of Breast Cancer dates to around 3500 BCE.
 For centuries thereafter the theories of the great Greek Physician like Hippocrates in 460 BCE and Galen in 200 BCE attributing the cause of Breast Cancer to an “excess of black bile” and treatment options like use of opium and castor oil, prevailed.
-The role of surgery was advocated around the middle of the 18th century and thereafter the advent of modern medicine in the form of novel drugs and targeted therapies surfaced into clinical practice based on evidence.

 Breast-conserving surgery with radiation is still a very important treatment for local or regional disease; however, this treatment does not address the cancer cells that may have travelled outside of the affected area and require systemic treatment.
 Treating breast cancer is not just about treating the tumour- it is also about treating the whole body.
 We have learned that tumours in the breast do not kill women; it is the tumours in the body that lead to mortality.